 The New Year is just days away.
-Have you made any resolutions for 2018?
+Have you made any project management resolutions for the new year?
 If you haven’t started your list, these five ideas may jumpstart your workplace resolution planning.

 Strong communication is a pillar of project management success.
 Poor communication can lead to bigger problems, like scope creep, missed deadlines, and poorly defined goals.

 This year, look for ways to improve communication between yourself and your stakeholders and project teams.
 Here are some articles to help you improve your communication skills in the new year:

 Resolve to be even more of a project management evangelist.

 Executives and project managers don’t always see eye-to-eye on the importance and benefits of project management.
 In 2020, make it a goal to share the quantifiable, measurable impacts project management delivers.

 Here are some articles to help you demonstrate the value of project management:

 Take an inventory of your current skillset.
 What could move you ahead in the next year?
 Or, think about your life outside of work.
 Is there a hobby you’d like to try?
 Maybe this is the year you finally learn how to Salsa dance or brew the perfect IPA.
 Challenge yourself to try and learn something new in 2020.
 Here are some resources to get you started: